-Thanks to our friends at Google, 2nd–9th grade public school teachers who engage their students in the new CS First Hour of Code coding activity, An Unusual Discovery, can earn a $100 DonorsChoose.org gift code -- and the first 750 teachers to complete an optional second component that encourages students to keep coding can earn an additional $100 DonorsChoose.org gift code ($200 total).
+Thanks to our friends at Google, 2nd–9th grade public school teachers who engage their students in the new CS First Hour of Code coding activity, An Unusual Discovery, can earn a $100 DonorsChoose.org gift code.
+Fill out a survey once you've finished the activity with your students (details below), and our team will email you your gift code within two weeks.

 CS First has launched a new activity to celebrate the Hour of Code, a nationwide initiative from Code.org to introduce millions of students to computer science and computer programming, happening on December 3-9.
 (You can complete your Hour of Code activity anytime, though.)